BasileR/DeepLearning-optimization/README.md

 ## Introduction

 Hi !
 Here is our repository for the AI optimization course at IMT Atlantique.
 The goal of this course was fitting a neural network for cifar10 and performing quantization and pruning to minimize the micronet score of the model.
+Enjoy !

 You can find here the repository of the course : https://github.com/brain-bzh/ai-optim .
 This repository is also inspired by https://github.com/kuangliu/pytorch-cifar and https://github.com/eghouti/BinaryConnect.
 Check out these great repos !

 ## Structure of the repository